New Orleans Jesters

 The New Orleans Jesters are an American soccer team based in New Orleans, Louisiana.
 Founded in 2003, the team plays in the National Premier Soccer League (NPSL), the fourth tier of the American Soccer Pyramid.
 Nicknamed 'The Jesters', they are coached by Kenny Farrell, play home games at Pan American Stadium, and their colors are purple, green, and black.
+The team did not play in the 2026 National Premier Soccer League season and are on hiatus.